 Conclusion

-When you see sperm whales resting in the surface of the water, they might seem gentle giants, but the scars in their bodies tell us a very different story, they are actually great fighters!
+When you see sperm whales resting on the surface of the water, they might seem gentle giants, but the scars in their bodies tell us a very different story; they are actually great fighters!

-Definitely, scars make these animals much more identity, which also helps us to know them better by photoID and complete our catalog of sperm whales in the archipelago!
+Definitely, scars make these animals much more identifiable, which also helps us to know them better by photoID and complete our catalog of sperm whales in the archipelago!

 References